You can use IBM App Connect to pass key data between Slack and other apps â€“ automatically, in real time.

 - Sign in to Slack.

-- Click the arrow next to your team name then click Manage apps.
+- Click the arrow next to your team name and then click Administration > Manage apps.

 - In the Search App Directory field, type “Slash Commands”.